Teamkodesign/VoxEdit/README.md

 In the next sections of this tutorial, we'll dive deeper into the specific tools and features of VoxEdit, guiding you through the process of creating impressive voxel-based models and animations.

+## Building Blocks: Voxels and Palettes

+Voxels are the fundamental building blocks of voxel-based 3D models.
+In VoxEdit, you work with voxels to create your voxel art.
+Each voxel represents a small cube-like element that can be colored, textured, and positioned in 3D space.

+### Voxels

+To create and manipulate voxels in VoxEdit, you can use various tools and brushes available.
+These tools allow you to add, remove, modify, and sculpt voxels to shape your model.
+You can adjust the size, position, and color of voxels to create intricate details and structures.

+VoxEdit provides a grid-based system where you can place voxels precisely within the 3D workspace.
+By arranging voxels strategically, you can bring your designs to life and create stunning voxel art.

+### Palettes

+Palettes in VoxEdit are collections of colors or materials that you can use to paint and texture your voxels.
+Palettes enable you to define and manage a set of colors or materials that suit your project's theme or style.

+You can create custom palettes by selecting colors or materials and saving them for future use.
+Having a well-organized palette makes it easier to apply consistent colors and materials throughout your model.

+With the combination of voxels and palettes, you have the flexibility to create intricate voxel art with vibrant colors and textures.

+In the upcoming sections of this tutorial, we'll explore how to sculpt and modify voxels, apply textures and materials, animate your models, and more.
+Let's continue our journey into the world of voxel-based art with VoxEdit!

 ## How to Use this Tutorial